UPCI / UPMC CC Press Releases

 UPCI Researchers Receive V Foundation Award for Lung Cancer Clinical Trials

-PITTSBURGH, October 2, 2009 – Jill M. Siegfried, PhD, co-director of the University of Pittsburgh Cancer Institute's (UPCI) Lung and Thoracic Malignancies Program, has received a $1 million grant from the V Foundation for Cancer Research, an organization founded by ESPN and Jim Valvano, former legendary basketball coach of North Carolina State University.
+PITTSBURGH, October 2, 2009 – Jill M. Siegfried, PhD, co-director of the University of Pittsburgh Cancer Institute's (UPCI) Lung Cancer Program, has received a $1 million grant from the V Foundation for Cancer Research, an organization founded by ESPN and Jim Valvano, former legendary basketball coach of North Carolina State University.
 The grant will help support the establishment of new clinical trials for lung cancer patients at the University of Pittsburgh Medical Center's (UPMC) Cancer Centers.

 "This award is especially exciting because it supports the translation of our work in the laboratory directly into two separate clinical trials, which we hope will benefit patients," said Dr. Siegfried.
 "It is particularly gratifying when the work in the laboratory moves from bench to bedside."